Polymer/polymer-decorators/README.md

 ```

 ### What are the performance costs?
-The additional JavaScript served for this library is aproximately 8KB (4KB
+The additional JavaScript served for this library is aproximately 8 KB (4 KB
 gzipped).
 Benchmarks are not currently available, but we expect minor
 performance costs.
 The library generally works by building standard Polymer
 property definitions at element definition time, so performance costs should be